Followers

 General Andrew Pickens

-Frontiersman: This little known First Patriot was one of the foremost of South Carolinians and Americans.
-He was a prominent frontiersman, successful farmer, and accomplished soldier, who later went on to serve as a South Carolina representative in Congress.
+Frontiersman: This little-known First Patriot was one of the foremost South Carolinians and Americans.
+He was a prominent frontiersman, successful farmer, and accomplished soldier who later went on to serve as a South Carolina representative in Congress.
 Andrew Pickens was born in Pennsylvania in 1739.
 The son of Scots-Irish immigrants, at thirteen, Pickens moved with his family to seek lands further south.
-They traveled the route of many other Scots-Irish of the time: down the Shenandoah Valley where they settled for a while in Augusta County, Virginia.
-But eventually, they moved on to South Carolina settling first near Waxhaws on the North-South Carolina border and finally Abbeville County, near the Georgia line.
+They traveled the route of many other Scots-Irish of the time: down the Shenandoah Valley, where they settled for a while in Augusta County, Virginia.
+Eventually, they moved on to South Carolina, settling first near Waxhaws on the North-South Carolina border and finally in Abbeville County, near the Georgia line.
 The family settled in an area called the Long Canes.
-Here Andrew Pickens married.
+Here, Andrew Pickens married.
 He farmed and raised cattle like many of the other settlers.
-The young Pickens became acquainted with his Indian neighbors traded with them.
+The young Pickens became acquainted with his Indian neighbors and traded with them.

 Battle of Kettle Creek